 IPv6 support is now available for all appliances.

-Cloud Discovery now supports Baracuda appliances.
+Cloud Discovery now supports Barracuda appliances.

 Cloud App Security system alerts now cover SIEM connectivity errors.
-For more information see SIEM integration.
+For more information, see SIEM integration.

 Cloud App Security now includes support for the following activities: